sangria-graphql/sangria-graphql.github.io/learn.md

 It is an example of a GraphQL server written with Play framework and Sangria.
 It also serves as a playground, where you can interactively execute GraphQL queries and play with some examples.

+[Apollo Client](http://dev.apollodata.com/) is a full featured, simple to use GraphQL client with convenient integrations for popular view layers.
+Apollo Client is an easy way to get started with Sangria as they're 100% compatible.

 If you want to use sangria with the react-relay framework, they you also need to include [sangria-relay]({{site.link.repo.sangria-relay}}):

 ```scala